farachcarsonwulab/Si_MRI_GUI/README.md

 ## Inspiration
 This project is courtesy of Dr. Farach-Carson's UT-Health Research Laboratory.
 ## Contact
-Created by Duncan Salmon.
+Dr. Caitlin McCowan, PhD is the lead author of this work.
+You can contact her at cvm1@rice.edu or cvmccowan@gmail.com.

+For programming and other related questions, please contact Duncan Salmon.
 I am a EE graduating from Rice University in 2021 - feel free to contact me at drs3@rice.edu!